Lhorong means “The valley in South” in Tibetan.

-Lhorong County is located at the southeastern end of the Nyainqentanglha Mountain Range and the upper section of the Nu River.
-The county seat Zituo Town is 3,640 meters above sea level, and 302 kilometers away from the urban area of Chamdo City, 1,256 kilometers away from Lhasa, the capital of the Tibet Autonomous Region.
+Lhorong County is located at southeastern end of Nyainqentanglha Mountain Range and the upper section of Nu River.
+The county seat Zituo Town is 3,640 meters above sea level, and 302 kilometers away from urban area of Chamdo City, 1,256 kilometers away from Lhasa, capital of Tibet Autonomous Region.

 Most popular sites

-Karuo ruins are located in the village of Jiakaruo, about 12 kilometers southeast of Chamdoo County.
+Karuo ruins are located in Jiakaruo village, about 12 kilometers southeast of Chamdoo County.
 So far, a total of about 1,800 square meters of ruins have been exposed, 31 houses have been discovered, and tens of thousands of cultural relics have been unearthed.
-Karuo site has been officially listed as a key cultural relic protection unit at the Tibet Autonomous Region level.
-The site can be divided into early and late phases.
+Karuo site has been officially listed as a key cultural relic protection unit at Region level.
+This site can be divided into early and late phases.
 The early architectural relics have two cascading relationships, which are semi-crypted grass-mixed mud wall buildings.
 The late architectural site is a stone wall building.
 A large number of specimens of agricultural production tools and crops discovered from the ground show that agriculture was an important sector in the economic life of the residents of ancient Karuo Village.
-Through excavations, it is preliminarily believed that the Karuo site is a primitive village where people lived in the Neolithic Age, and the village layout has a certain scale that is located on the banks of the Lancang River.
-It is the hub of Sichuan, Yunnan, and Tibet, and one of the important transportation routes for the ancient North and South ethnic groups.
+Through excavations, it is preliminarily believed that Karuo site is a primitive village where people lived in Neolithic Age, and the village layout has a certain scale that is located on banks of Lancang River.
+It is the hub of Sichuan, Yunnan, and Tibet, and one of the important transportation routes for ancient North and South ethnic groups.

 Badong Tso Lake, meaning Conch Lake in Tibetan, is 88 kilometers away from the county seat.
 It is located on the top of Bamei Mountain in Lajiu Township.
-It is the largest lake in the county with length of about 7 kilometers and width of 1.5 kilometers.
-The lake is milky white, so it is called “White Lake“.
+It is the largest lake in Lhorong county with length of about 7 kilometers and width of 1.5 kilometers.
+This lake is milky white, so it is called “White Lake“.

 Geography and climate